 Giving Men A Break

 My train of thought leading to this post started with an article published on Boundless.
 In “Give Us Guys A Break,” Ross Boone provides an answer to the question “Why aren’t Christian guys asking Christian girls out?” by explaining the emotional turmoil guys are going through.
-It’s an argument I’d heard before, and the explanation ( or excuse?) that “asking girls out is too much pressure and I don’t want to risk hurting them” still frustrates me.
+It’s an argument I’d heard before, and the explanation that “asking girls out is too much pressure and I don’t want to risk hurting them” still frustrates me.